puppetlabs/puppetdb/documentation/api/metrics/v1/mbeans.markdown

 [CVE-2020-7943]: https://puppet.com/security/cve/CVE-2020-7943/

 Querying PuppetDB metrics is accomplished by making an HTTP request to paths under the `/metrics/v1` REST endpoint.
+The metrics v1 API is disabled by default and is deprecated.
+Please prefer [the `/metrics/v2` endpoint](../v2/jolokia.html).

 >**Note:** The `metrics/v1` endpoint has been disabled by default due to a CVE
 >described in [CVE-2020-7943][CVE-2020-7943].
 You can re-enable this endpoint if